 3) Dependent variable.
 Describe the key dependent variable(s) specifying how they will be measured.

 The key dependent variables stability and locus are assessed using the revised causal dimension scale (CDSII; McAuley, Duncan, & Russell, 1992).
-Participants will be asked to provide what they believe to be the main reasons for 5 positive and 5 negative hypothetical outcomes (Peterson et al., 1982) happening either to a member of the in-Group or to a member of the out-Group.
+Participants will be asked to provide what they believe to be the main reasons for 5 positive and 5 negative hypothetical outcomes (Peterson et al., 1982) happening either to a member of their own group or to a member of an outgroup.
 After providing this cause, they are subsequently asked to rate this cause in terms of perceived stability (stable vs. variable) and locus (internal vs. external).
 For the analysis, we will only examine the negative outcomes as the actor-observer difference is found to be more stable in negative contexts (Malle, 2006).
-A further dependent variable measuring perceived distance is used based on the inclusion of others in the self-scale (IOS) proposed by (Aron, Aron, & Smollan, 1992).
+Two further dependent variables measuring perceived distance and the extent participants feel part of their own group are measured based on the inclusion of others in the self-scale (IOS) proposed by (Aron, Aron, & Smollan, 1992).

 4) Conditions.
 How many and which conditions will participants be assigned to?

 Participants will be randomly assigned to one out of four conditions.
-There will be a 2 (inclusion vs. exclusion) x 2 (in-Group- vs. out-Group perception) between design.
+There will be a 2 (inclusion vs. exclusion) x 2 (ingroup- vs. outgroup-perception) between design.
 We manipulate exclusion with Cyberball, a virtual ball-tossing game in which participants receive either an equal share of ball-tosses (inclusion condition) or only two ball-tosses in the beginning (exclusion condition).
-In the in-group-perception condition, participants are instructed to give ratings to different explanations for to the behavior of an in-group-member and in the out-group-perception condition participants are asked to do the same for the behavior of an out-group-member.
+In the ingroup-perception condition, participants are instructed to rate the causes for hypothetical outcomes happening to an ingroup member whereas in the outgroup-perception condition participants are asked to do the same task for outcomes happening to an outgroup-member.

 5) Analyses.
 Specify exactly which analyses you will conduct to examine the main question/hypothesis.